nz-govt-moe-sigals/BASE/05.Deliver/03.System/Core/_Readme/readme.blank.ADDING ANEW MODULE.md

     * Do the following Pre-Run checks:
       * All Modules have the same Class names.
 But different Namespaces.
 The Fully Qualified Name (ie, the Namespace + ClassName) makes them unique from each other, so that reflection can find them in clumps of modules.
-	  * The only file that is named differently per Molule is:
+	  * The only file that is named differently per Module is:
 	    * App.Module.Shared.IAppModuleXX <- just eyeball it to ensure the number is equal to the module name.
       * The only string that is named differently per Module is:
 	    * App.ModuleXX.Infrastructure.Constants.Module.Names.ModuleKey = "ModuleXX" <-- just eyeball it to ensure it too is unique.